-- Opening too many cards to gain the benefit of upfront rewards could cost you money if those cards have annual fees.
-10 inactive credit cards, each with an annual fee of $95, will cost you $950 per year.
+Absolutely.
+If you normally carry credit card balances, the interest expense on the card could exceed the rewards you’re getting.
+And rewards could encourage you to spend money you otherwise wouldn’t, causing you to run up your credit card balance.
+Also, opening too many cards to gain the benefit of upfront rewards could cost you money if those cards have annual fees.
+Ten inactive credit cards, each with an annual fee of $95, will cost you $950 per year.
 That’s a lot of upfront benefits to recover in any one year.

 What’s more important, rewards or the regular interest rate?

-There are scores of credit card issuers, offering hundreds of rewards credit cards.
-If you’re shopping for a rewards credit card, pick one from this list that best matches your own spending patterns, preferences and credit profile.
-Most offer not only generous rewards but also other money-saving benefits, like 0% introductory APRs.
+There are scores of credit issuers offering generous welcome offers from their rewards credit cards.
+If you’re in the market for a rewards credit card, pick one from this list that best matches your own spending patterns, preferences and credit profile.